georgedoescode/garden-jamstack-posters/readme.md

 Then, navigate inside the repository and install the project's dependencies:

-`cd garden-jamstack-posters`

-`npm install`
+`cd garden-jamstack-posters && npm install`

 ### Development mode

-To spin up a local development environment, run the following command:
+To spin up a local development environment, run:

 `npm run watch`

 The above will start Eleventy in watch mode and spin up a local web server at `http://localhost:8081`.
-Navigate there in your browser of choice, and you should see the "Garden" site!

-**Note:** to speed up local builds, you can set a `POSTER_COUNT` environment variable before running the local development command:
+_**Note:** to speed up local builds, you can set a `POSTER_COUNT` environment variable before running the local development command:_

 `POSTER_COUNT=8 npm run watch`

 ### Running a "production" build

-To create a production-style build of the site, use the following command:
+To create a production-style build of the site, run:

 `npm run build`

 The above command will build the site to `dist/` (just like development mode) and spin up a Puppeteer instance to generate the open graph images for each poster.

 ## Got an idea?
 Notice an issue?